 Now that I am living in the South, I have noticed over the years, how many people refer to “stuffing” as “dressing.”
-I suppose no one would stuff their bird with oyster dressing like we northerners do with out sausage stuffing, but nonetheless…Oyster Dressing is pretty amazing.
+I suppose no one would stuff their bird with oyster dressing like we northerners do with our sausage stuffing.
+Nonetheless, Oyster Dressing is pretty amazing.
 Give it a try.
 Click here to check out my recipe!
 If you are local to Charlotte, grab your shucked oysters from The Carolina Meat & Fish Co.!

 The most beautiful, and pleasing part to the eyes (pun intended), were these delicious roasted rainbow carrots.
-Honestly, ditch the honey glazed and skip the herbs…you do not need any more sweetness or competition with flavors on Thanksgiving…a simple roast will do perfectly with the inherent sweetness of the carrots.
+Honestly, ditch the honey glazed and skip the herbs.
+You do not need any more sweetness, or competition with flavors for your Thanksgiving Dinner.
+A simple roast will do perfectly.
 I found these cute rainbow carrots from Cal Organics at my local Harris Teeter.
-You just may want to make extra…I am not much of a carrot fan…and I loved them!
+You just may want to make extra.
+This, coming from someone who is not much of a carrot fan.
+I loved them!

 Heat oven to 425 degrees.
-Layer the carrots on a pan…I kept the greens on my long stem carrots just for show…feel free to cut off.
-You will notice some of the baby carrots are larger than others…go ahead a cut in half, longways.
-Drizzle the olive oil all over…you can even use a bit more oil if want.
-Season with kosher salt and pepper.
-Place in over for about 30 minutes…flipping every so often.
+Layer the carrots on a pan.
+I kept the greens on my long stem carrots just for show.
+Feel free to cut them off.
+You will notice some of the baby carrots are larger than others.
+So, go ahead and cut in half, longways.
+Drizzle the olive oil all over.
+Season with kosher salt and black pepper.
+Place in oven for about 30 minutes.
+Flip the carrots around every so often.

 ROASTED BRUSSELS SPROUTS WITH BACON AND ALMONDS

-What is Thanksgiving Dinner, or any meal really, where there is gravy involved and not mashed potatoes?
+What is Thanksgiving Dinner, or any meal for that matter where is gravy involved, without fluffy mashed potatoes?
 Click here for all of the details on how to make my outstanding homemade mashed potatoes.
 Not wanting carbs, yet craving an alternative to mashed potatoes?
 Check out my recipe for Mashed Cauliflower.
 They kind of look the same, right?
-Don’t have the time, or just do not want to make your own mashed potatoes…I found Bob Evans brand to be fairly close to homemade.
+Don’t have the time, or just do not want to make your own mashed potatoes?
+I found Bob Evans brand to be fairly close to homemade.

 On medium heat, in a pot, combine the sugar, orange juice/water mixture, apple juice and peels.
 Whisk just until the sugar dissolves.
 Add in the remaining ingredients.
 Continue to whisk often.
-Cook for about 10 minutes or until most of the cranberries have popped.
+Cook for about ten minutes, or until most of the cranberries have popped.
 You will notice the mixture thicken.
 Cool.
 This is definitely one of those make ahead recipes.
 Prepare a day or so in advance and store in fridge!
 Garnish with a touch of lemon or orange zest.

-THANKSGIVING DAY LEFTOVERS
+THANKSGIVING DINNER LEFTOVERS